Alisafa60/airo-wave/README.md

 > This app combines user profiles, medical history, symptom tracking, and real-time indoor and outdoor environmental data with heatmap visuals.
 It uses AI analysis to offer personalized recommendations.

 ### User Stories

-- As an individual with respiratory problems, I need to monitor and receive real-time alerts about the air quality of my current location and those I plan to visit.
-- As a cyclist with allergies, I want to access real-time environmental data on pollen levels and air quality as I plan for an activity to minimize allergens.
+#### Individual with Respiratory Problems

+-Needs a device or app that continuously measures and reports real-time air quality data for the current location.
+-Seeks historical data tracking to identify patterns and potential triggers.
+-Wants the ability to check the air quality of planned destinations in advance.

+#### Cyclist with Allergies

+-Requires real-time pollen level information to plan outdoor activities and minimize allergen exposure.
+-values integration with navigation apps to choose routes with lower allergen concentrations.
+-Desires historical pollen data to identify seasonal patterns and plan activities during periods of lower allergen prevalence.

+#### Healthcare Professional

-- As a healthcare professional, I need access to real-time environmental data alongside my patients' health information, enabling me to make informed clinical assessments and provide tailored recommendations.
+-Needs a platform that integrates real-time environmental data with patients' health records.
+-Seeks tools that analyze correlations between environmental data and patients' health outcomes.
+-Requires the ability to generate reports or summaries for patients based on historical environmental data.

 <br><br>